 Joints mainly need type II collagen to maintain their flexibility and mobility.
 This type of collagen is found in joint cartilage, where it helps to maintain elasticity and reduce friction between bones.
 Type II collagen supplements are recommended to support joint health and prevent cartilage wear.
 They are available in powder or capsule form for convenient and effective use.

-Discover our selection of Collagen-based skincare products on Aroma Zone.
+Discover our selection of collagen-based skincare products.

 Precautions for using collagen

-Medical advice: Consult your doctor before starting any collagen supplement, especially if you have pre-existing health problems.
+Medical advice: consult your doctor before starting any collagen supplement, especially if you have pre-existing health problems.

-Product origin: Make sure collagen comes from safe, quality sources.
+Product origin: make sure collagen comes from safe, quality sources.

-Dosage: Always follow the recommended dosage to avoid side effects.
+Dosage: always follow the recommended dosage to avoid side effects.

-Interactions: Tell your doctor about all the medicines you are taking, as collagen may interact with certain drugs.
+Interactions: tell your doctor about all the medicines you are taking, as collagen may interact with certain drugs.

-Allergies: Be aware of potential allergies to collagen or other ingredients in the supplement.
+Allergies: be aware of potential allergies to collagen or other ingredients in the supplement.

-Side effects: Monitor for side effects such as gastrointestinal upset and discontinue use if necessary.
+Side effects: monitor for side effects, such as gastrointestinal upset, and discontinue use if necessary.

-Pregnancy and breastfeeding: Avoid using collagen supplements during pregnancy and while breastfeeding, except on medical advice.
+Pregnancy and breastfeeding: avoid using collagen supplements during pregnancy and while breastfeeding, except on medical advice.

 Find out more